 Implantable devices require surgery and there are a number of regulatory and surgical guidelines which specify a minimum age for undertaking various types of implant surgery.
 The minimum age varies according to the type of device.

 The cost of the surgery and the device may be refundable under some private health funds.
-Some sound processors for implantable devices other than cochlear implants are provided fully subsidised through Australian Hearing for children who meet clinical candidacy criteria.
-Australian Hearing covers the cost of maintenance of implantable devices used with UHL at their centres for both fully subsidised and privately purchased devices.
+Some sound processors for implantable devices other than cochlear implants are provided fully subsidised through Hearing Australia for children who meet clinical candidacy criteria.
+Hearing Australia covers the cost of maintenance of implantable devices used with UHL at their centres for both fully subsidised and privately purchased devices.

 Implantable devices can be broadly categorised into three types: